mhowlett/Nhiredis/README.markdown

 ## Introduction

-Nhiredis is a lighweight .NET wrapper around hiredis, the recommend C client for Redis.
+Nhiredis is a .NET client Redis.
+It is a lighweight wrapper around hiredis, the recommend C client for Redis.

 ## Alternative .NET Redis Clients